dmbarbour/glas/docs/GlasProg.md

 Annotations can transparently guide use of content-addressed storage for large data.
 The actual transition to content-addressed storage may be transparently handled by a garbage collector.
 Access to representation details may be available through reflection APIs but should not be primitive or pervasive.

-### Data Stack

-It is very convenient to introduce an intermediate data stack.

-With registers alone, we end up naming input and output registers for every little operation.
-To avoid this, I propose to introduce a data stack and static arity analysis.
-The data stack serves as an intermediate location for dataflow and a scratch space for computation.
-With this, the only primitive register operation we might require is linear swap of data between register and stack.
-Alternatively, we could support a universal 'empty' state for registers.

-We can include a basic set of stack manipulators: dip, swap, copy, drop.
-We can use 'dip' and 'swap' together for arbitrary stack shuffling.
-We can interpret `d:Data` as pushing static data onto the data stack, no wrappers required.
-All very familiar features.

-Beyond that, perhaps the only primitive data manipulations we need are dict take and put.
-These may be linear, too, e.g. treating it as a type error if put would overwrite existing content.
-Anything else can be implemented via accelerators.

-*Aside:* Register and method names may overlap in theory, but doing so is confusing and hinders independent translation.
-In practice, such overlap is unlikely to happen by accident, and a compiler can raise an error when it does occur.

-### Data Manipulation

-In an older version of glas, I had dictionary 'take' and 'put' operations for full bitstring labels:

-* `%take` - "rl-vr" given a radix trie and bitstring label, extract the value and the radix tree minus the label.
-This is equivalent to '%fail' if no such label exists.
-* `%put` - "vrl-r" given a value, radix trie, and label, add the value to the radix tree at the label.
-This will diverge if it overwrites existing tree structure.

-However, I felt this was a little awkward for primitives.
-Doing a little too much.
-Requires too much knowledge of representations.
-I propose to go a bit more primitive for glas, like operating on individual bits.
-What do we need?
-Perhaps the following is sufficient:

-* Pair and unpair.
-* Left and unleft.
-* Right and unright.

-I don't need anything special for unit/zero, since if a value isn't a pair, left, or right it must be unit.
-With this set, we'll absolutely be relying on accelerators for the vast majority of data manipulations.
-But that isn't a bad thing - accelerators are essentially primitives with a reference implementation.

-### Data Abstraction

-It is feasible to support abstract data types (ADTs) through annotations.
-ADTs are useful when expressing many APIs, controlling the provenance of data.

-        (%an (%an.data.wrap RegisterName) (%do))
-        (%an (%an.data.unwrap RegisterName) (%do))

-These wrap or unwrap the top stack element, respectively.
-Tying this to a RegisterName supports access control and escape analysis.
-Access control is via '%scope', i.e. we can hide RegisterNames from a subprogram.
-Static escape analysis can verify that abstract data is never written into a register with a longer lifespan than RegisterName.
-Dynamic escape analysis might be limited to shared database vs. runtime scopes.

-Ideally, a compiler can use static analysis to eliminate most wrap/unwrap pairs within a program.
-But we can support specialized representations for abstract data types and dynamic checking where static analysis proves inadequate.

-By default, we can '%copy' and '%drop' abstract data.
-This can hinder enforcement of protocols.
-For example, if we want to guarantee an abstract file handle is closed exactly once, we'll need to ensure the file handle isn't copied or dropped.
-Fortunately, it is possible to forbid these operations, thus supporting 'linear' data, with a small extension:

-        (%an (%an.data.wrap.linear RegisterName) (%do))
-        (%an (%an.data.unwrap.linear RegisterName) (%do))

-As with abstract data, it's preferable that safe use of linear data is determined through static analysis, avoiding runtime checks.
-However, dynamic enforcement is feasible if we maintain metadata (perhaps via tagged pointer bits) about whether data transitively contains linear elements.

 ### Environment Abstraction

 An ADT essentially allows the client to move things without accessing them.
 An intriguing alternative is to let a client allocate a space without access it, i.e. hiding parts of a client-allocated environment from that client.